MAN KAT1: History

+Production figures

 Description

 Introduced as the mil gl (for "militarisiert geländegängig" - military, cross country mobile), the MAN Category 1 series was used by all branches of the Bundeswehr.
-Militarisation includes a full blackout lights circuit completely separated from the standard lights, a military instrument layout with blackout option, an emergency stop switch to cut electrical power, a roof hatch with machine gun mount, and rifle brackets.
+Militarisation includes a fully separate blackout lights circuit, a military instrument layout with blackout option, an emergency stop switch to cut electrical power, a roof hatch with machine gun mount, and rifle brackets.

 All Category 1 (and follow-on series) share a modular design.
 They have a torsionally rigid box-section chassis frame with rigid hub-reduction axles sprung by coil springs and shock-absorbers.
 The engine is mounted inside the forward-control cab, which is separated into a driver and engine compartment by a firewall.
-The engine is located to the rear of the driver compartment instead of beneath it, this enabling total height to be kept below 2.9 m, which means the trucks can be transported on standard railway flatcars.
-The characteristic, cut-away corners of the otherwise box-shaped cab ensure compliance with the railway loading gauge.
-The cab of early production examples does not tilt forward for maintenance because the vehicles were still based on the amphibious prototypes.
+The engine is located to the rear of the driver compartment instead of beneath it to keep the overall height below 2.9 m and make the trucks rail-mobile on standard flatcars.
+The characteristic, cut-away corners of the otherwise box-shaped cab serve to keep dimensions within the railway loading gauge.
+The cab of early production examples does not tilt forward for maintenance because these vehicles were still based on the amphibious prototypes.
 The tilting cab was only introduced in the mid-80s.

-The KHD air-cooled diesel engine powers all axles via a torque converter, semi-automatic transmission and a transfer case, these components forming a single unit.
-The follow-on A1 series employed a far greater use of mass-produced and standard truck components.
+The KHD air-cooled diesel engine drives all axles via a torque converter, semi-automatic transmission and a transfer case, these components forming a single unit.
+The follow-on A1 series employed a far greater number of off-the-shelf standard truck components.
 For the extraterritorial deployment of the Bundeswehr, some vehicles were fitted with an additional modular armour (modulare Schutzausstattung, MSA) to increase crew protection.